top of page

 What are net price calculators?

-Each school has its own variables and not every school meets 100% of a family's demonstrated financial need.
+Each school has variables; not every school meets 100% of a family's demonstrated financial need.
+Some schools are more generous with grants (free money), while others lean towards loans.
 To have a better idea, and by law, each school has to offer a net price calculator, which will provide you with an expectation of cost based on your family's reported income.

 Are net-price calculators accurate?

-It benefits the school to offer the best net price calculator, so the applicant has the best idea of what they will pay.
-If a school's net price calculator takes you less than a minute to complete, it is not very accurate.
+It benefits the school by offering the best net price calculator, giving applicants the best idea of what they will pay.

 Do the results include academic merit scholarships?